 Huawei Denmark acknowledges the need for further education of young ICT-talents to secure the talent pool in the future, both in Denmark and Europe.
-The latest report from IDA concludes that in 2025 Denmark will have a lack of 10,000 educated engineers.
-Therefore, Huawei Denmark has initiated the above-mentioned Seeds for the Future program, where we together with two universities, Technical University of Denmark and Aalborg University, send 10 ICT-students to visit China and Huawei headquarter every year on a two-week immersive summer course.
+Therefore, Huawei Denmark has initiated the Seeds for the Future program, where we together with two universities, Technical University of Denmark and Aalborg University, send 10 ICT-students to visit China and Huawei headquarter every year on a two-week immersive summer course.
 During the trip, the students will receive training in the newest ICT-disciplines.
 The aim is to inspire more students to seek a career within ICT.